 Why This Matters

-Greedy algorithms represent one of the most elegant problem-solving paradigms you'll encounter in data structures and algorithm design.
-The core principle is deceptively simple: make the locally optimal choice at each step and hope it leads to a globally optimal solution.
-But here's what you're really being tested on—understanding when greedy works and why it fails.
-Exam questions love to probe whether you can identify the conditions that guarantee optimality: optimal substructure and the greedy choice property.
+Greedy algorithms are one of the most elegant problem-solving paradigms in algorithm design.
+The core principle is deceptively simple: make the locally optimal choice at each step, aiming for a globally optimal solution.
+But what you're really being tested on is understanding when greedy works and why it fails.
+Exam questions probe whether you can identify the two conditions that guarantee optimality: optimal substructure (an optimal solution contains optimal solutions to subproblems) and the greedy choice property (a locally optimal choice can lead to a globally optimal solution).

-These algorithms appear everywhere in technical interviews and form the foundation for understanding more complex approaches like dynamic programming.
-When you study these examples, don't just memorize the steps—ask yourself: "What's the greedy choice?
+These algorithms appear constantly in technical interviews and build the foundation for understanding dynamic programming.
+When you study these examples, don't just memorize the steps.
+Ask yourself: "What's the greedy choice?
 Why does it work here?
 Would it work with different constraints?"
-That comparative thinking is exactly what FRQ prompts and coding interviews demand.

 Graph Optimization Algorithms